 Get practical guidance on the functions and duties of insurance intermediaries along with guidance on insurance and reinsurance market practice.
 This includes a detailed glossary and Practice Notes pack.

-This week's edition of Insurance & Reinsurance weekly highlights includes: a case analysis on the ‘at the premises’ business interruption insurance...
+This week's edition of Insurance & Reinsurance weekly highlights includes: COVID-19 business insurance litigation returns with test case appeal; the...

 Letter of claim in respect of proposed proceedings against a barrister for negligence[ON THE HEADED NOTEPAPER OF CLAIMANT’S SOLICITORS]Our ref:...